 Success as a student and learner requires academic honesty.
 A chief aspect of academic honesty is the avoidance of plagiarism.
 Plagiarism, as defined by Brenda Spatt (1983), is "the unacknowledged use of another person's work, in the form of original ideas, strategies, and research as well as another person's writing, in the form of sentences, phrases and innovative terminology."
-Students suspected of plagiarism are subject to the College's Student Code of Conduct and disciplinary processes.
+Students suspected of plagiarism are subject to the college's Student Code of Conduct and disciplinary processes.

 How can you avoid plagiarism?
 When writing a paper, use your own words.
 When using another person's words, use quotation marks and give credit to the original source.
 If you are using another person's ideas, give that person credit.
-Do not use pre-written papers available from the Web or other term paper services.
+Do not use pre-written papers available from the web or other term paper services.
 Plagiarism affects everyone.
 If another student is doing it, it undermines your own work and the value of your degree.
 If you are doing it, you are not doing the hard work from which you learn the best.
-The explosion of information on the Web and the pressure to succeed in a short amount of time have made plagiarism a problem in our society.
-Let us help you stay away from that trap.
 Talk to your instructors about how to avoid plagiarism.